 You walk in the door after grocery shopping and diligently wash your hands.
 You face a pile of dishes on the counter, the house needs to be picked up, there are bills to be paid and the trash needs to be taken out.
-Oh, and your husband has several more medications he needs to take so you need to make a list of what he is supposed to take and when.
+Oh, and your partner has several more medications they need to take so you need to make a list of what they are supposed to take and when.
 There is laundry and kids and dinner… Ugh!
 On top of it all, you’re exhausted!
 It’s all simply too much!

 Too much to do, too much to take care of, too much to figure out…

 This is the feeling of overwhelm.
-You probably felt it many times before your husband had cancer, but those were fleeting times.
+You probably felt it many times before your partner had cancer, but those were fleeting times.
 Now it seems like a constant companion.

 When We Feel It